 E.18 Impact Risk Zones (IRZs) defined by Natural England are used to provide an initial assessment of the potential risks posed by development proposals to: Sites of Special Scientific Interest (SSSIs), Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Ramsar sites.
 IRZs define zones around each biodiversity site which reflect the particular sensitivities of the features for which it is notified and indicate the types of development proposal which could potentially have adverse impacts.
 Note that all SACs, SPAs, Ramsar sites and National Nature Reserves (NNRs) are also designated as SSSIs, therefore SSSIs were used as a proxy for all these designations in the SA.
-European sites are underpinned by the SSSI designation and their interest features of the European site and SSSI are different, the SSSI IRZs are set so that they reflect both. ""Residential"" IRZs define unique scales of proposed housing development above which there is a potential for adverse impacts and this was taken into account in the appraisal.
+European sites are underpinned by the SSSI designation and their interest features and sensitivities are covered by the SSSI IRZs.
+Where the notified features of the European site and SSSI are different, the SSSI IRZs are set so that they reflect both. ""Residential"" IRZs define unique scales of proposed housing development above which there is a potential for adverse impacts and this was taken into account in the appraisal.
 The effects of the Local Plan as a whole and of preferred policies and site allocations on European sites were assessed by a separate Habitats Regulations Assessment.